pingidentity-developers-experience/ping-oidc-client-sdk/.github/CONTRIBUTING.md

 # Contributor Guidelines

 ## Requirements
 - The OAuth and OIDC specs are the requirements.
-No bespoke enhancements
+No bespoke enhancements.
+No tight coupling with products/vendors.
+- One of the original goals of this SDK was to make OAuth/OIDC as simple as possible for the developer.
+If we can infer it based on our knowledge of the spec, don't bother the developer with it.
+The developer just needs to get a token and use it.
+-

 ## Coding Conventions